 Interfaces between the various traffic records systems are an issue.
 Linkages do not exist from TITAN to the driver, vehicle, or citation/adjudication files.
 Plans are outlined in a contract with an outside vendor to create some of these interfaces.
 Deployment of a new Court Disposition Reporting (eCDR) system in TITAN has been on hold for several years.
-The planned would have linkages between the TITAN eCitation and eCDR components.
-Because the eCDR will be housed within TITAN, the possibility of linking the eCDR to the crash system is within reach, but it is unclear when the eCDR system will be deployed.
 The TITAN system can capture the EMS run number when the number is available from the EMS service.
 The crash date, time, location, and personal identifiers are all possibilities for future linkages.
-Currently the linkage with injury surveillance is manual only, but negotiations with the Department of Health are underway to provide a shared data mart for both health and crash data analysts which will facilitate work on integration of the two systems.
-Tennessee does not have CODES or a similar system.
+TDOSHS worked with the Department of Health are underway to establish a shared data mart for both health and crash data analysts which facilitates work on integration of the two systems.
+Tennessee has successfully integrated fatality data from the crash and vital records systems, and is currently linking crash and hospital discharge data.
 TITAN has a linear mapping component utilizing the state-maintained map shape files from TNMAP embedded into the system software.
 The standardized roadway name(s), the lat/long, distance to/from an intersection or milepost are auto-populated into the e-crash reporting application; and roadway LRS elements are transmitted to TITAN from the roadway system.